leinadalrus/leinadalrus/README.md

 <br>

-- `Mirage Works` is an experimental ECU/TCU embedded software diagnostics, logging and manager tool
+- `Mirage-Works` is an experimental ECU/TCU embedded software diagnostics, logging and manager tool
-- `BeyDex` is an mobile app for Beyblade as a database.
+- `beydex` is an mobile app for Beyblade as a database
+- `gearflat` product items, parts and bits mobile app

 <br>

 #### Game Development

-- `Sunflower` - Personal Car RPG game made in LWJGL3 (Java 8 with C/C++)
+- `bhundredbattler` - Personal Car RPG game made in Raylib and Zig (with C++)
-- `Princess Phever Avenue` - GMTK Game Jam 2024 racing video game project

 <br>